 Cut the ball of dough into ~8 smaller pieces.
 Roll each piece of dough in between your palms until smooth and then flatten slightly.
 Once they are rolled and flattened, cover with a towel to rest for 30 minutes.

-- Optional ingredients are not reflected in the price or calories of our recipes.
+Optional ingredients are not reflected in the price or calories of our recipes.

-- We calculate nutritional information for our recipes with Cronometer.
+We calculate nutritional information for our recipes with Cronometer.

-- Recipe cost calculations are based on ingredients local to us and may vary from recipe to recipe.
+Recipe cost calculations are based on ingredients local to us and may vary from recipe to recipe.
 All prices are in USD.